Joseph Ahlforth & Nellie Hunter

 In March 1922 they move briefly to Montana and then to Los Angeles.
 In September, Nellie is back in Moline to visit the family, but is taken ill and dies shortly afterwards.
 Her husband hurries thither from California, but by then it is too late.
 He never sees his Nellie again.

-Soon after Joseph marries a young woman by the name of Mabel, born in 1901 in Kentucky.
+Soon after Joseph marries a young woman called Mabel, born in 1901 in Kentucky.
 In fact, she is only six years older than her step-daughter.
-We hear no more of her, however, and in 1940 he has moved in with his daughter and her family.
+We hear no more of her after 1930, however, and in 1940 he has moved in with his daughter and her family.
 His son-in-law co-owns a billiard hall.